 Hand-wound L.U.C.
 Tourbillion models come with a winding assistance tool that facilitates the adjustment of the watch.
 As these models require a longer winding, the winding assistance tool has been developed to make this operation more comfortable.
 The tool must not be used when adjusting the hours and minutes, since it could damage the winding stem and crown.

-Chopard jewelry models are crafted with great care in our workshops and subjected to a series of rigorous tests.
+Chopard jewellery models are crafted with great care in our workshops and subjected to a series of rigorous tests.

-Your Chopard jewelry is warranted for a period of (2) years from the date of original purchase from an authorized Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
+Your Chopard jewellery is warranted for a period of (2) years from the date of original purchase from an authorised Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
 This limited warranty does not cover damage arising from normal wear and tear, accidents or improper use.

-Alternatively, you can bring your Chopard product to your nearest Chopard official point of sale.
-All are, without exception, requested to take care of your item, and send it to the nearest Official Chopard service center.
-Find your nearest official point of sale here: STORE LOCATOR >
+We invite you to bring your Chopard product to your nearest Chopard official point of sale.
+All are, without exception, requested to take care of your item, or send or bring it to its nearest Official Chopard Service Centre.